 He also talked about impermanence and how, in general, Westerners do not put enough thought into death and the resultant need to practice Dharma.
 He talked a little about the importance of finding an authentic spiritual teacher, and once you choose, stick with that person to develop Tamzig – devotion and commitment.
 He said that it is better to practice refuge and get the basics out of the way before jumping from one empowerment to the next, which is the tendency of many Westerners.

 Rinpoche mentioned that technology had done so much to change Ladakh – he said it was only in the past couple decades that many cars, planes and buses had arrived.
 He told a story about when he was young – he said he walked from Lama Yuru (in Srinagar) to Leh Ladakh – a journey of 400 km, then he took a bus to Dharamsala, then a plane to Delhi, then he took a bus to Sikkim and finally, he had to walk from Sikkim to Lhasa (Tibet) in the winter snows… Whoa!
 He said that first it was telegrams, then lights and electricity, radio and finally email.
-He mentioned that when the first plane landed in Ladakh it was prostrated to – a seeming miraculous.
+He mentioned that when the first plane landed in Ladakh it was prostrated to – a seeming miracle!!

 In my opinion, he seemed like a very valid, humble and potent monk.
 I think his accomplishments and Dharma activities speak volumes for his dedication and realization.
 Along the lines of Tibetan Lamas being named appropriately – apparently Jhorphel comes from “Jhor wa” which means material resources and “phel” means to increase – under Lama Jorphel’s watch, Lama Yuru monastery has grown significantly in buildings and in financial resources.